cucumber/godog/README.md

 When steps are orthogonal and small, you can combine them just like you do with Unix tools.
 Look how to simplify or remove ones, which can be composed.

+## Code of Conduct

+Everyone interacting in this codebase and issue tracker is expected to follow the Cucumber [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).

 ## References and Tutorials

 - [cucumber-html-reporter](https://github.com/gkushang/cucumber-html-reporter),